guikarai/PE-LinuxONE-1804LTS/README.md

   Physical volume "/dev/mapper/dockercrypt" successfully created.
 ```

-Now we will add in the volume group the new phisical device /dev/mapper/dockercrypt.
+Now we will add in the volume group the new physical device /dev/mapper/dockercrypt.
 Please issue the following command:
 ```
-root@crypt06:~# vgextend vg01 /dev/mapper/dockercrypt
+vgextend vg01 /dev/mapper/dockercrypt
   Volume group "vg01" successfully extended
 ```

 Let's check the new volume group status.
 As you can see, there is now 2 physical volume in the volume group.
 ```
-root@crypt06:~# vgs
+root@crypt04:~# vgs
-  VG    #PV #LV #SN Attr   VSize  VFree vg01   2   1   0 wz--n- 49.99g <25.00g
+  VG   #PV #LV #SN Attr   VSize  VFree
+  vg01   2   1   0 wz--n- 19.99g <10.00g
 ```

 Checking physical volume, we can see that the encrypted new one is there aside from the initial one.
 Both part of the same volume group vg01.
 ```
-root@crypt06:~# pvs
+root@crypt04:~# pvs
-  PV                      VG    Fmt  Attr PSize   PFree /dev/mapper/dockercrypt vg01  lvm2 a--  10.00g  10.00g
+  PV                      VG   Fmt  Attr PSize   PFree
+  /dev/dasdc1                  lvm2 ---   10.00g  10.00g
-  /dev/dasdd1             vg01  lvm2 a--  10.00g      0
+  /dev/dasdd1             vg01 lvm2 a--  <10.00g      0
+  /dev/mapper/dockercrypt vg01 lvm2 a--  <10.00g <10.00g
 ```

-You can use sudo dmsetup status to check if there are any LUKS-encrypted partitions.
+You can use dmsetup status to check if there are any LUKS-encrypted partitions.
 The output should look something like:
 ```
-root@crypt06:~# dmsetup status
+root@crypt04:~# dmsetup status
 dockercrypt: 0 20967872 crypt
 vg01-lv01: 0 20963328 linear
 ```
-The line marked "crypt" shows that sda5 has been encrypted.
+The line marked "crypt" shows that PV has been encrypted.
 You can see which filesystems are on that via the lvm tools.

 ### 3.3 Step 3 - Migrate data from non encrypted volume to encrypted volume